codenotary/immudb/README.md

         mkdir -p /data/immudb
         ls /data | grep -v -E 'immudb|lost\+found'|while read i; do mv /data/$i /data/immudb/$i; done
 ```

+Note that you can also tune the subfolder path using `volumeSubPath.path` value, if you prefer your data on a
+different directory than the default `immudb`.

 ### Enabling Amazon S3 storage

 immudb can store its data in the Amazon S3 service (or a compatible alternative).